How Many Calories Do Squats Burn?

 • Light bodyweight squats burn fewer calories per minute

-• Fast-paced or high-rep squats increase calorie burn
+• Fast-paced or high-rep squats increase calorie use

 • Explosive movements raise the met value, increasing energy use

-A higher MET value means more calories burned per minute during the exercise.
+A higher MET value means more calorie use per minute during the exercise.

 How Many Calories Do 100 Squats Burn?